ssoulis/HelpSteer-Dataset-Analysis-Model-Training-and-Deployment/README.md

 ## Project Overview

 The project is divided into three milestones:
-  -Exploratory Data Analysis (EDA): Analyze the dataset to understand attribute correlations and data distribution.
+  * Exploratory Data Analysis (EDA): Analyze the dataset to understand attribute correlations and data distribution.
-  -Regression Model Development: Train and evaluate a model to predict the "complexity" attribute using embedding techniques and evaluate performance.
+  * Regression Model Development: Train and evaluate a model to predict the "complexity" attribute using embedding techniques and evaluate performance.
-  -API and Deployment: Package the trained model into a RESTful API and deploy it using Docker for seamless interaction.
+  * API and Deployment: Package the trained model into a RESTful API and deploy it using Docker for seamless interaction.

 ## Dataset